Settlement agreement track record of cases for employees

 We provide choices.
-We have selected some of our recent cases to illustrate the range of sectors and circumstances we have successfully guided our clients through.
+We have selected some of our recent cases to illustrate the range of sectors and circumstances we have successfully guided our clients through to success.
 We always preserve confidentiality and will never name names.

 Typical settlement agreement cases